 Pay is becoming more important as a contributor to workers’ happiness

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-The survey sample included 600 randomly selected individuals who were employed in full- or part-time roles.
-The survey has a margin of error of plus or minus 4 percentage points.
+Methodology: The survey polled 600 randomly selected full-time and part-time workers in November and December 2015.
+It has a margin of error of plus or minus about 2 percent.

 You have successfully saved this page as a bookmark.

 Please confirm that you want to proceed with deleting bookmark.

 You have successfully removed bookmark.

 Please log in as a SHRM member before saving bookmarks.